CommonCoreOntology/CommonCoreOntologies/documentation/user-guides/design-patterns/Design Pattern 1/facility location/README.md

 # Structure

-Represents the location of a site and their appropriate relations with a broader area.
+Represents sites as locations and use of the located_in relation.

-Helps with creating transitive relations between sites.
+Helps with show how non-transitive relation can be used to do a query that acts transitively.

 Visual model through mermaid and png.